mapprotocol/docs/architecture/application.md

 Assets and data originated from Dapps assembly on MAP Relay Chain.
 Dapps can achieve interoperability because of MAP Cross-chain Services (MCS).
 The finality of omnichain data and asset verification network by MAP Protocol Layer empowers Dapps to grow limitless.

-## Omnichain Lending
+## Cross-chain Lending

 Currently, if a user has money on chain A but wants to farm on Chain B, the user would have to go through 9 steps:

-(1) Collateralize on Chain A -> (2) borrow -> (3) bridge (fee) -> (4) swap (fee) -> (5) farm on the destination chain -> (6) swap back (fee) -> (7) bridge back (fee) -> (8) repay the loan -> (9) un-collateralize.
+Collateralize on Chain A -> borrow -> bridge (fee) -> swap (fee) -> farm on the destination chain -> swap back (fee) -> bridge back (fee) -> repay the loan -> un-collateralize.

 With MAP Protocol, you can collateralize on Chain A, borrow on the destination chain, farm, repay, and the collateral is unlocked, skipping the four bridging and swapping fees.

 ## Omnichain Swap

-Omnichain Swap allows you to swap coins with substantially lower fees than traditional DeFi exchanges by connecting you to the best omnichain DeFi protocols.
+Omnichain Swap allows you to swap coins with substantially lower fees than traditional DeFi exchanges by connecting you to the best cross-chain DeFi protocols.
 By using MAP Protocol, developers can build a truly decentralized omnichain exchange that enables users to swap any token on any chain.

 Omnichain SWAP also enables omnichain aggregation swap by connecting every major DEX liquidity out there.
-Existing AMMs can be wrapped to perform omni-chain swaps from one asset to another without the need to modify any existing code.
+Existing AMMs can be wrapped to perform omnichain swaps from one asset to another without the need to modify any existing code.
 User’s will be able to swap from ETH on Ethereum to Near on Near in one single transaction from the source chain.

-In a omnichain swap built with MAP Protocol, users can add multichain coin liquidity in one pool, that means providing liquidity to a pair of tokens from different chains becomes possible.
+In an omnichain swap built with MAP Protocol, users can add multichain coin liquidity in one pool, that means providing liquidity to a pair of tokens from different chains becomes possible.
 Users can swap one token directly for another chain token from a different chain without using any intermediate token, such as stable coins, to achieve the shortest route of omnichain swap.

-**BarterSwap**, the first truly decentralized omnichain exchange that enables users to swap any token on any chain, includes all the above functionalities and will be released in Q4 2022.
+**BarterSwap**, the first truly decentralized cross-chain exchange that enables users to swap any token on any chain, includes all the above functionalities and will be released in Q4 2022.

 ## Omnichain GameFi